Clanfield Village Improvements

 Improving accessibility and making it pleasant for all that travel through the village.

-Hampshire County Council has appointed Mays Technical Limited to carry out improvement works in Clanfield.
-These works involve the construction of flush dropped kerbs, informal crossing point locations, designed to improve accessibility and safety for pedestrians.
-The majority of the works have now been completed, with remedial works to be undertaken.
-The timescale for completing these remaining works will be provided on this webpage once confirmed.
+Hampshire County Council has appointed Mays Technical Limited to undertake remedial works following recent highway improvements in Clanfield.
+The previous works included the installation of flush dropped kerbs and informal crossing points to improve accessibility and safety for pedestrians.
+The remaining remedial works will now be completed.

 Peel Park Community Centre Access Improvements, Clanfield